couchbase/couchbase-python-client/README.rst

 - You may need a C compiler and Python development files, unless a binary wheel is available for your platform.
 These are available for at least Python 3.7 on Windows, but we will endeavour to add more.
+- Git, if a binary wheel is not available.

 ~~~~~~~~
 Building